 People under the age of 18 are not permitted in a restricted area.

 Evidence of age documents

-The Sale of Liquor Act provides for an 'evidence of age' document to be sought by management of licensed premises to ascertain proof of age.
+The Sale and Supply of Alcohol Act provides for an 'evidence of age' document to be sought by management of licensed premises to ascertain proof of age.
 An evidence of age document contains a photograph and information that enables the age of the person to be determined.

 An evidence of age document is a:

-Management is responsible for ensuring they don't supply liquor to minors or allow minors to be on their premises illegally.
+Management is responsible for ensuring they don't supply alcohol to minors or allow minors to be on their premises illegally.